Search

 € 850,00

 St. EUSTATIUS.
 St. Eustache, eine der Antillischen Insuln in Nord-America welche 1781 von den Engelländern erobert und denen Holländern abgenomen worden. - St. Eustache, une des isles d'Antilles dans l'Amerique du Nord la quelle fut prise aux Hollandois en 1781 par les Anglois.
-Augsbourg, (ca. 1781).Contemporary handcoloured perspective view (vue d'optique or Guckkastenbild) by Bergmüller.
+Augsbourg, (ca. 1781).Contemporary handcoloured perspective view (vue d'optique or Guckkastenbild) by Johann Baptist Bergmüller.
 Ca. 31 x 44,5 cm (including margins).
 Rare and handsome optical view of the bay and town of St. Eustatius also known affectionately to the locals as Statia, part of the Caribbean Netherlands, with numerous sailing boats in the foreground.
 It shows the island of St. Eustatius taken by the English fleet in February 1781.
 Admiral Rodney's sailors and troops pillaged the island.
 The Dutch regained control over the devastated island in 1784.On 16th November 1776, the Dutch commander of St. Eustatius, Johannes de Graaff, ordered a salute to be fired from the Dutch Fort Orange to the flag of the rebellious English colonies in North America.
-The North Americans regarded this salute as recognition of their independence and first acknowledgment by a foreign power. - A very attractive view.
+The North Americans regarded this salute as recognition of their independence and first acknowledgment by a foreign power. - A very attractive view of the British naval assualt on Saint Eustatius that took place February, 1781 during the American War of Independence.Cresswell, The American Revolution in drawings and prints, 320.
 [Boeknr.: 21616 ]

 € 1250,00

 St. JOHN, Spenser.
 Hayti or the Black Republic.
 London, Smith, Elder & Co., 1884.Original decorated green cloth.
 With folding map.
-XIV,343 pp. First edition. - St. John wrote this account of Haiti after spending 12l years there as a chargé d'affaires and later, resident minister.
+XIV,343 pp. First edition. - St. John wrote this account of Haiti after spending several years there as a chargé d'affaires and later, resident minister.
 Included are chapters on population, voodoo worship and cannibalism, and a general description of the country and its history.
-'A savagely hostile account' ( O.D.N.B.).Cundall 507; Afro-Americana 9066.
+The book caused outrage because of its sensational tales of vodoo and cannibalism and is described as 'a savagely hostile account' in O.D.N.B.Cundall 507; Afro-Americana 9066.
 [Boeknr.: 36744 ]

 € 225,00

 St. MAARTEN.
 De stadt St. Martin.
-(London, 1671).A fine engraved view of the naval battle in the harbour at present-day Philipsburg, St. Maarten, contemporary coloured by hand.
+(Amsterdam, Jacob van Meurs, 1671).A fine engraved view of the naval battle in the harbour at present-day Philipsburg, St. Maarten, with nice ribbon title cartouche above the scene, contemporary coloured by hand.
 Ca. 27 x 36 cm.
-From: John Ogilby, America, London, 1671. - Magnificent view of St. Maarten from the sea with many sailing ships in the foreground, depicting Admiral Martyn Thytzoon's Dutch West India fleet attacking the Spanish-held Philipsburg, St. Martin in 1629.
+From: Montanus, De nieuwe en onbekende weereld, Amsterdam, 1671. - Magnificent view of St. Maarten from the sea depicting ships of the Dutch West India fleet as they attack Philipsburg, St. Martin, with many sailing ships in the foreground and bird's eye view of the city in background.
 With legend. - Margins browned otherwise fine.
 [Boeknr.: 33630 ]

 € 850,00